Diagnosing Muscle and Bone Disorders With CT Scans

 After the scan, the technologist will remove the contrast IV and help you off the table.
 You can resume your day as usual unless your doctor says otherwise.
 A CT scan usually takes 30 minutes to complete.

-Schedule Your Appointment at Envision Radiology
+Schedule Your Appointment at Envision Imaging

 It’s estimated that over 70 million CT scans are performed each year.
 CT scans help doctors make critical decisions about their patients’ health.
 If you’ve decided to go forward with a CT scan for muscle or bone pain, we’re here to help you get through the experience easily and comfortably.

-At Envision Radiology, we understand how stressful medical testing can be, especially if you’re not feeling well.
+At Envision Imaging, we understand how stressful medical testing can be, especially if you’re not feeling well.
 That’s why we strive to welcome you with warmth and compassion when it’s time for your CT scan.
 We also use the latest technology to provide fast turnaround rates and accurate results.
 Our goal is to help your doctor help you, so you can focus on feeling better.
 To schedule a CT scan appointment, contact us today.